AN4RCHY90/PowershellProfile/README.md

 This README provides an overview of the custom aliases and functions defined in your PowerShell profile.
 These aliases are designed to enhance your productivity and simplify common tasks.

+**Note:** The original base script used was made by Chris Titus & his original script can be found [here](https://github.com/ChrisTitusTech/powershell-profile).

 ## Table of Contents

 - [Navigation Shortcuts](#navigation-shortcuts)